funkatron/draw-things-grpcservercli-installer/PROTOBUF.md

 - Uses binary protobuf format for all messages
 - Response messages include error details when needed
 - Empty messages (like EchoRequest) are serialized as empty bytes
+- Messages are length-prefixed in transport
+- Uses standard protobuf wire format
+- Handles UTF-8 encoding for strings

 ### Field Types
 - Uses standard protobuf field types:
+  - `string` for text fields (UTF-8 encoded)
+  - `bytes` for binary data (raw bytes)
+  - `int32`/`int64` for integers (varint encoded)
+  - `float` for floating-point numbers (32-bit)
+  - `bool` for boolean values (varint encoded)
+  - `repeated` for lists/arrays (packed when possible)
+- Field numbers are important for compatibility
+- Optional fields may be omitted
+- Repeated fields may be empty
+- Unknown fields are preserved

   - `string` for text fields
   - `bytes` for binary data
   - `int32`/`int64` for integers